mnottoli/ddX-GSoC/README.md

 models. [^1]

-In particular, the environment can be described as a continuum medium characterized only by a few electrostatic properties such as the **polarizability** of the medium and the **ion concentration** in it. [^2]
+In particular, the environment can be described as a continuum medium characterized only by a few electrostatic properties, such as the **polarizability** of the medium and the **ion concentration** in it. [^2]